Major resource for historians of Architecture, Landscape, Class and Society, Art and Art History, Rural Life.

 Covering affairs of interest to the upper classes across the entire 20th century.

-Spanning more than a century, Country Life Archive is a comprehensive collection, containing every page and issue of this historical British culture and lifestyle magazine from its first issue in 1897 (when it was known as Country Life Illustrated) to 2005.
+Spanning more than a century, The Country Life Archive offers the backfile of this historical British culture and lifestyle magazine from its first issue in 1897 (when it was known as Country Life Illustrated) to 2005.*

 All pages are in full color, are reproduced in high resolution, and are fully searchable.